anonsachin/Openlane-Sky130-workshop/README.md

 There are various different types of standard librariries for various different purposes like like one with cells for faster, slower or medium performance and also other coners like temparature and voltage.
 These are used like Legos to create the chip to behave how you have defined.

 Here we tried to add a custom Inverter into the library
+- Magic view
 ![magic](Images/Day3/day3-invertor-custom.png)
+- Extraced this as spice mode
 ![extract to spice](Images/Day3/day3-extract.png)
+- view its characteristics on spice
 ![spice](Images/Day3/day3-spice-inv.png)

 <!-- ![floorplan](Images/Day2/day2-timing-variable.png) -->
+- Performed some characterisctics analysis on the delays
 ![rise-delay](Images/Day3/day3-rise-delay.png)
 ![fall-delay](Images/Day3/day3-fall-delay.png)
 ![fall-propagation](Images/Day3/day3-fall-propagation-delay.png)

+We the looked in to the tech file  what is it made of and how magic uses and what are the DRC ( Design rule checks) how they are written and appear in magic for our use.
+The tech file is used to keep our magic layouts in check to the pdk rules.
+- poly rules example
 ![drc-poly](Images/Day3/day3-poly9.png)
+- Metal vias
 ![drc-metal](Images/Day3/m3-day3.png)

 ------------------------------------------------------------